tesnim01/MS_arch/README.md

 ## CICD Pipeline

-The project uses Jenkins for Continuous Integration and Deployment:
+The project uses a single Jenkins pipeline that:
-1. Code is pushed to GitHub
-2. Jenkins builds the project
+1. Builds all services in parallel
-3. SonarQube performs code analysis
+2. Runs SonarQube analysis on all services
+3. Builds Docker images for all services
-4. Docker images are built and pushed to Docker Hub
+4. Pushes images to Docker Hub with service-specific tags
-5. Services are deployed using Docker Compose
+5. Deploys all services using Docker Compose

 ## Docker Images

 Docker images are available at:
+- mimo009/ms_demo_cicd:eureka-service-{BUILD_NUMBER}
+- mimo009/ms_demo_cicd:gateway-service-{BUILD_NUMBER}
+- mimo009/ms_demo_cicd:microservice1-{BUILD_NUMBER}
+- mimo009/ms_demo_cicd:microservice2-{BUILD_NUMBER}

+## Development Workflow

+1. Make changes in the `dev` branch
+2. Push changes to GitHub
+3. Jenkins automatically:
-- mimo009/ms_demo_cicd/eureka-service
+   - Builds the code
-- mimo009/ms_demo_cicd/gateway-service
+   - Runs tests
-- mimo009/ms_demo_cicd/microservice1
+   - Performs SonarQube analysis
+   - Builds and pushes Docker images
-- mimo009/ms_demo_cicd/microservice2
+   - Deploys the services

 ## Contributing

-1. Fork the repository
-2. Create your feature branch
+1. Create a feature branch from `dev`
-3. Commit your changes
+2. Make your changes
-4. Push to the branch
+3. Push to your feature branch
-5. Create a new Pull Request
+4. Create a Pull Request to `dev`